clugston-joshua/clugston-joshua.github.io/index.md

 ---
 This webpage displays some of my recent accomplishments 🎉 and ideas 💡

-Most projects I work on explore the development of effecient methods for solving problems with a lot of data 📊
+Most projects here explore the development of effecient methods for solving problems with a lot of data 📊

 Feel free to reach out with opportunities to collaborate 🤝